ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

     !!! note

-        Note that the latest version of libxc (7.0.0) is not installed on Cedar.
+        The latest version of libxc (7.0.0) is not installed on Cedar.
 However, installing libxc is quite straightforward.
 Instructions can be found [here][libxc-installation].